-How to improve and optimize business processes, step by step
+How to improve and optimize a business process, step by step

 As businesses grow and evolve, so do their business processes.
-Depending on the size of a company, there are dozens, if not hundreds, of business processes that stakeholders inside and outside an organization participate in daily.
+Depending on the company's size, there are dozens, if not hundreds, of business processes that stakeholders inside and outside an organization participate in daily.

 A business process comprises a sequence of steps that flow in a specific order to achieve a desired outcome.
-The process can be dedicated to an activity such as new client onboarding, sales and marketing, customer support requests, order fulfillment, human resources and accounting.
+The process can be dedicated to activities such as new client onboarding, sales and marketing, customer support requests, order fulfillment, human resources, procurement management, and accounting.

-These processes continuously evolve and therefore need constant evaluation, improvement and optimization.
+As the business and business environment changes, these processes continuously evolve and need constant evaluation, improvement and optimization.
 Outdated processes can create customer and employee dissatisfaction, costly operational inefficiencies and loss of market share.

 What is business process improvement and optimization?